Question (Q): How do I find answers to my questions?

 A: Anytime that suits your needs and commitments.
 The courses are self-paced.

 A: Yes.
-An initial payment of 50% is required at the start.
+An initial payment of 60% or $1,500 initial payment is required at the start.
 Thereafter payments can be made to suit your cashflow / rate of submitting evidence for assessment.

 A: Our online course is delivered as follows: